SarahSamiha/urian/README.md

 Welcome to our Event Management Website repository.
 This website is built using React, React Router, Tailwind CSS, DaisyUI, Firebase Authentication, React Icons, and more.
 It provides a platform for users to explore services, book appointments, and connect with us for their special events.

-You can visit the live website here: [Event Management Website](https://urian-c80f2.web.app)
+You can visit the live website here: [URIAN](https://urian-c80f2.web.app)

 ## Features